Lisias/python-streamdoeck/doc/source/index.rst

 This is an open source Python 3 library to control an `Elgato Stream Deck
 <https://www.elgato.com/en/gaming/stream-deck>`_ directly, as well Mirabox
-ones, without the official software.
-This can allow you to create your own custom front-ends, such as a custom control front-end for home automation software.
+<https://mirabox.key123.vip/>`_ones, without the official software.
+This
+can allow you to create your own custom front-ends, such as a custom control front-end for home automation software.

 #####
 Index